-After San Agustin, I took the road from Mocoa to Pasto, which seemed as spectacular as dangerous.
-Rock walls with dense vegetation, hundreds of meters high, went down until the river, which ran in a narrow strait.
-Many waterfalls, with water passing sometimes above the dirt road, with signs of landslide and falling rocks.
+After San Agustin, I took the road from Mocoa to Pasto, spectacular and dangerous.
+Rocky walls with dense vegetation, hundreds of meters high, sloped down to the river, which flowed into a strait below.
+There were many waterfalls, with their water sometimes crossing our narrow dirt road.
+The view from up there was amazing.

-But the view from up there was amazing, until it became dark and the shadows made it even more scaring.
-Shortly after it started raining and the road became a mud and with very low visibility.
-And finally, only then I remembered that in those areas on the border with Ecuador it’s dangerous to travel at night for the risk of being attacked by armed bandits, as happened a few years ago at an Italian guy I met in Santa Marta, Oscar.
+When it became dark, it was even worse.
+It started heavy raining, with very low visibility and the road became mud.
+At that moment, I also remembered that in those areas, on the border with Ecuador, it’s dangerous to travel at night for the risk of being attacked by armed bandits, as it happened a few years ago at an Italian guy that I met in Santa Marta, Oscar.

-However all right, and after a day in Pasto, I arrived to the border.
+However, in the end, all right, and after a day in Pasto, I arrived at the border.

-I already had my passport stamped for exit from Colombia and I was walking to Ecuador when a Colombian policeman called me for searching.
+I had my passport stamped for exit from Colombia, and I was already walking to Ecuador when a big rude Colombian policeman called me for a search.

-This time they also checked the two main pockets of the photo-backpack, the ones that, jokingly, I told you containing 3 kilos of cocaine.
+This time they also checked the two main pockets of the photo-backpack, the ones that in my last post, jokingly, I said were hiding 3 kilos of cocaine.
 In reality, however, they contain something perhaps even more valuable: the red panties of Joyce.
-Not so much for Joyce, a Brazilian girl with whom I stayed more than 10 years ago, but because these panties bring good luck and so I keep them always close to me.
+Not so much for Joyce, a Brazilian girl with whom I stayed more than 10 years ago, but because it seems to me that these panties bring good luck.
+So I keep them always with me (not wearing, of course )

-Now, in many controls, a bit ‘all over the world, when found, the police were always very professional, but in Colombia… he started laughing “Ah ah ah ah ah ah, I didn’t think… you didn’t seem … ah ah”.
-No, wait, those are a from Brazilian girl… that you could just dream in the night, maybe in your lonely wankering, I also wanted to add but I didn’t because in the end I’m always careful to not saying things that might hurt.
+In many controls, a bit ‘all over the world, when found, the policemen had always been very professional.
+But professionalism does not seem home in Colombia… he started laughing “Ah ah ah ah ah, I didn’t think… you didn’t seem … ah ah”.
+No, wait, those are from a Brazilian girl… that you could just dream in the night, maybe in your lonely wanks (actually at the end I didn’t add this last part of the sentence, because I’m always careful to not saying something that might hurt).

-“Mmm … true?
+“Mhmm … true?
 True?”
 Of course it’s the truth!
-But we are here to find drugs or to talk about souvenirs?
-And if you stop enlarging them with your ugly hands for observing from all angles, you make me a favor.
+Anyway, are we here to find drugs or to talk about lucky charms?
+And please stop enlarging them with your ugly hands for observing from all angles…

-However, shortly after, the search ended and I arrived in Ecuador.
+Finally, shortly after, the search ended, and I arrived in Ecuador.

-I took a bus from the border, towards Otavalo.
+I took a bus from the border towards Otavalo.
 About 10 minutes later: stooop.
-The police came up and checked the documents to everybody.
-After that, me and another 3 or 4 people had to go down for searching.
+The police came up on the bus and checked everybody’s documents.
+After that, me and some people had to go down for a search.

-Again, they searched especially my photo-backpack and especially on the same side, the rear, where I put the laptop.
+Again, they searched above all my photo-backpack.
+And again especially on the same side, the rear for the laptop.

-Meanwhile, he was pulling Zeus, the police dog, to sniff these little holes.
-But Zeus did not show any interest, he was sniffing around like a crazy, except my backpack and despite the policeman forcefully pushed his head inside, there was no way, nothing that would attract his sniffing, not even the Joyce’s panties, until a boy, a bit ‘strange, also in line for the checking, gave him a kind of pudding on which Zeus jumped to devour among the desperate cries of the policeman “noooo what have you done?
+Meanwhile, he was pulling Zeus, the police dog, to sniff these tiny holes.
+But Zeus didn’t show any interest, he was sniffing around like crazy, except my backpack, and despite the policeman was forcefully pushing his head inside, there was no way, nothing that would attract his sniffing, not even Joyce’s panties, until a boy, a bit ‘strange, also in line for the checking, gave him a kind of pudding on which he jumped to devour it, among the desperate cries of the policeman “noooo what have you done?
 Now he will not sniff anymore!”.
-And amid the general laughter, also this search finished.
+And, amid the general laughter, also this search finished.

-I went back on the bus and we left.
-After an hour: stoooop.
-Again the police on the bus, again checking documents to everybody and this time I had the honour of being the only one having to go down for the search.
-Long, both backpacks and nothing served the protests of the driver telling them: but he has been already checked!
-“Do not you meddle, let us do it …”.
+I went back on the bus, and we left.
+About one hour later: stoooop.
+Again the police on the bus, again a check of everybody’s documents, but this time I had the honor to be the only one to go down for the search.
+Very long, on both backpacks, with the driver protesting, “he has already been checked!”
+“Don’t meddle… let us do our job…”.

-So with 4 searches, I recommend you to not have drugs within 200 km of the border between Colombia and Ecuador.
-And if you must, at least remember to always carry with you a pudding to donate to the dog.
+So, with 4 searches, I strongly advise to not bring drugs within 200 km of the border between Colombia and Ecuador.
+And if you really must, at least remember to always carry with you a pudding to donate to the dog.

 Otavalo is located at 2500 meters and is surrounded by three volcanoes, including the Cotacachi, 5000 meters high.
-Even today it is inhabited mostly by indigenous peoples, who came here in ancient times and formed a sort of confederation with other advanced communities around.
-They were subdued, before the arrival of the Spaniards, by the Incas, after decades of war that led to the massacre of most of the population.
+Still today, it is inhabited mainly by indigenous peoples, who came here in ancient times and formed a sort of confederation with other advanced communities around.
+They were subdued, already before the arrival of the Spaniards, by the Incas, after decades of war that led to the massacre of most of the population.